filipsobol/sonda/packages/sonda/README.md

 };
 ```

-Internally, Sonda changes the default webpack configuration to output relative paths in the source maps instead of using the `webpack://` protocol (`devtoolModuleFilenameTemplate: '[absolute-resource-path]'`).
+Internally, Sonda changes the default webpack configuration to output absolute paths in the source maps instead of using the `webpack://` protocol (`devtoolModuleFilenameTemplate: '[absolute-resource-path]'`).

 </details>